D31T4/aspen-simulations/README.md

 # aspen-simulations
-Collection of Aspen Plus process simulations
+A collection of Aspen Plus process simulations